Tips for PhD Students

 6. Daily life at Loria

 - Board games evenings: Open to the entire lab.
-Every month or so a board game evening is organised in the Agora.
+Every month or so a board game evening is organized in the Agora.

 7. Welcome to Nancy and Lorraine!